-An amount can be paid in cash or kind.
-There is generally little difficulty in determining the date of payment when the dividend is paid in cash.
+An amount can be paid in a variety of ways, including in cash, in kind, in the form of set-off or by crediting a loan account.11 There is generally little difficulty in determining the date of payment when the dividend is paid in cash.
 However, the date of payment can be more difficult to establish when payment is in a form other than cash.
-ITC 168811 sets out some useful principles for determining the date of payment of a dividend when payment is in the form of set-off, cheque or loan account.
+ITC 168812